River Heights School of Music Practice Tips

 What is a practice system?
 For the young ones I think their practice is managed best by not mentioning time.
 Ten minutes of practice verses ten minutes of TV are two completely different lengths of time to a 7 year old.
 In these cases I prefer they play this piece or that exercise a set number of times.
 That number can be set by the teacher or the parent but a good rule of thumb is three times.

-With older students I have another simple formula:
+With older students we have another simple formula:

 The last system I mention is last because I do not recommend it but it seems to be used a lot.
 This is where the student plays the music over and over until they ‘get it right’ and then move on to the next area of study.
 I see two major flaws in this system.